-Our beautiful chapel is home to Oxford's largest non-auditioning choir meaning that anybody who enjoys singing can get involved (they also get free formal meals once a week!).
+Chapel Our beautiful chapel is home to Oxford's largest non-auditioning choir meaning that anybody who enjoys singing can get involved (they also get free formal meals once a week!).
 There is a service every Sunday which is completely optional and open to everyone.
 Musical concerts are also held here every term featuring Brasenose students and staff.
-There are also carol concerts in the chapel at Oxmas time (the week leading up to the 25th November) and if you play a musical instrument you can go practice in the chapel, for example the Jazz band play there every Sunday.
-Inside
+There are also carol concerts in the chapel at Oxmas time (the week leading up to the 25th November) and if you play a musical instrument you can go practice in the chapel, for example the Jazz Lodge The Lodge is where our friendly porters work who are happy to help in any way they can and where you can check your 'pidge' for mail.
+They even collect your parcels for you!